Wellbeing in the Workplace:

 Researching active workplaces

-Next I embarked on an enquiry to determine where science stood on ‘moving about’ at work.
+I continued to investigate where science stood on ‘moving about’ at work.
 Once again my mother’s simple wisdom was validated by science.
 A Spanish study investigated the program Walk@WorkSpain.
 It encouraged workers to replace 21 mins of sitting with incidental movement and short walks (+1400 step per day).
-They found that better performance was associated with being more active and less sitting time during the work day improved performance, and reduced presenteeism (Puig-Ribera et al, 2017).
+They found that better performance was associated with being more active.
+The researchers reported that less sitting time during the work day improved performance, and reduced presenteeism (Puig-Ribera et al, 2017).

 I am delighted to report that my mother’s advice to take hourly rest breaks and ‘move about’ has research evidence to support it.
 This simple advice not only improves work performance, but also improves workplace wellbeing.

-Making an intension to take regular rest breaks at work is the first step.
-A research team from the Medical University of Vienna found that the intention to have a rest break increases the frequency of workplace rest breaks taken (astonishing).
+Making an intention to take regular rest breaks at work is the first step.
+A research team from the Medical University of Vienna found that having the intention to have a rest break increased the frequency of rest breaks taken at work (astonishing).
 They also found that increased rest intention and frequency of rest breaks reduced fatigue and distress throughout the work day (Blasche G et al 2017).
 Another research study found that a half hour walk three times per week increased relaxation and enthusiasm at work (Thøgersen-Ntoumani C, 2015).

 It is also important to create a work culture where rest breaks are encouraged.
 A UK study found that workers had a lower occupational step count if they perceived that taking breaks was discouraged by management (Sawyer, A. et al, 2017).
 As increased movement improves productivity and rest breaks reduce fatigue, discouraging rest breaks is counterproductive.

 To improve productivity when working or studying it is important to take regular rest breaks and increase incidental movement during the work day.